pogo420/learning-elk/concepts.md

 * Bucket aggregation is most polular:
    * term act as group by.
    * histogram and date histogram: for interval group by.

+## Analyzers:
+* We can have custom analyzers for a specific columns.
+* It has to assigned duuring index.

 ## Questions topic to cover:
 * Boost and scoring.